Frequently asked questions about HIRO

 5. What does the number beside the sliding scale in the “HIRO Signal” column indicate?

 That is the numerical value of the HIRO indicator.
 This is proprietary signal similar to that of delta notional.
 This signal is standardized across underlyings so that you can compare the HIRO value across instruments.

 6. What does each line on the Stock Price Chart represent?

-Black Line (Price): This black line reflects the current price of the stock or index.
+White Line (Price): This white line reflects the current price of the stock or index.
 This updates in real time.

 Purple Line (Total Aggregate HIRO Reading): This purple line reflects the total hedging pressure.
 If the purple line is upward sloping (positive), then it reflects the impact of traders buying calls and selling puts.
 If the purple line is downward sloping (negative), then it reflects the impact of traders are selling calls and/or buying puts.

 Blue Line (Puts Only) – The HIRO reading for put options only.
 If it is positive, that reflects the impact of traders selling puts.
 If it is negative, that reflects the impact of traders buying puts.

 Orange Line (Calls Only) – The cumulative HIRO reading for call options only.
 If it is positive, that reflects the impact of traders buying calls.
 If it is negative, it reflects the impact of dealers selling calls.